aaronalbinson/henw/src/pages/perforators.md

-      We fit the Hot Perforation Machines with easily interchangeable pin segments of your choice to perforated the desired pattern.
+      We fit the Hot Perforation Machines with easily interchangeable pin segments of your choice to perforate the desired pattern.
 The diameter of the holes can be adjusted with the needle depth adjuster.

       The Hot Micro Perforation Units have a timer for automatic warm up,